2014–15 Russian Cup

 The 2014–15 Russian Cup, known as the 2014–15 Pirelli–Russian Football Cup for sponsorship reasons, was the 23rd season of the Russian football knockout tournament since the dissolution of Soviet Union.

 The competition started on 8 July 2014.
 The cup champion won a spot in the 2015–16 UEFA Europa League group stage.

 The final match was played on 21 May 2015 at the Central Stadium in Astrakhan.

 First round

-The games were played on 8, 14 July, 1 and 12 August 2014.
+The matches were played between 8 July and 12 August 2014.

 Second round

-The games were played on 15, 26, 28, 29 July, 1, 8 and 16 August 2014.
+The matches were played between 15 July and 16 August 2014.

 Third round

-The games were played on 6, 11, 12, 16, 19 and 23 August 2014.
+The matches were played between 6 and 23 August 2014.

 Fourth round

 The games were played on 30 and 31 August 2014.

 Round of 32

 Clubs from Russian Football Premier League enter the competition at this round.